4th statement on the frivolous charges against Nicholas Opiyo

 Stay updated on related latest news, stories of impact, and updates on our work

-Statement on the office break-in at Chapter Four Uganda
+Statement on the suspension of Chapter Four Uganda’s NGO Permit